jordipbou/frLinnStrument/README.md

 # frLinnStrument

-Library for working with LinnStrument thru frMIDI
+Library for working with LinnStrument thru frMIDI.